xybaii/memorycardgame/README.md

 ### Live site
 https://xybaii.github.io/memorycardgame/

-(Best view on Desktop view as this is not responsive/mobile friendly)
+(Best view on Desktop as this is not responsive/mobile friendly)

 ### About